 - Pro tip: Don’t wear more than one pair of socks!
 It actually hurts your circulation and will make your feet colder.

 - Outerwear– Make sure to bring your warmest snow jacket and ski pants if you’re coming in peak winter.
 Choose water-resistant attire that leaves room for layering, no matter the season.
 Spring skiing won’t require as much warmth, so plan accordingly.

-- Hat, Gloves & Neck Warmer- Keep these in your carry-on, as you will need them when getting off the plane.
+- Hat, Gloves & Neck Warmer– Keep these in your carry-on, as you will need them when getting off the plane.
 Allow the season to dictate the level of warmth, but always make sure your gloves are very waterproof!
 We suggest bringing spare gloves, in case you lose one, or they haven’t fully dried from the day before.
-Nothing is worse than wet/cold hands or feet.
+A neck warmer is also crucial to speeding down the mountain.